 A voluntary non-qualified deferred compensation Section 457 plan is available to any eligible employee who elects, pursuant to the plan, to defer a portion of his or her compensation and who fulfills the requirements for participation in the plan.
-Information on the plan is available in through the Personnel Department Human Resources.
+Information on the plan is available through Human Resources.
 The District does not make any contributions to this plan.